 Probably, these employ a simple route transposition system.
 The context would be found in OR vol.24, around p.830 (see another article).

 An encoded letter from J.E.
 Johnston to Robert E. Lee, dated 8 April 1862, is found at Civil War Day by Day.
 The image shows the recipient could not decode the message.
-Davidsch found the right dictionary, which led to be following reading (see another article).
+Davidsch found the right dictionary, which led to the following reading (see another article).

 An encoded letter from Lieutenant Barney, commanding CSS Harriet Lane, to Mallory, Secretary of State, remains unsolved.
 The dictionary is said to be a Webster (see another article).

 The highest page number in the message is 262 and the highest line (or entry) number is 85.
 The column is either 1, 2, or 3.
 While there are many dictionaries bearing the name of Webster (The Online Books Page), 3 columns and 85 lines (assuming the latter indicates an unmanipulated line number directly) almost limits the candidates to the unabridged with its most condensed format (for example, Webster's Handy Dictionary (1877) has three columns but only 64 lines).
 One may rather rely on the relative location of the coded words in the dictionary (see another article for illustration of such a method), with the help of the context found in OR Navy or other sources.

 An encoded telegram from the British consulate in Lüderitz (Wikipedia) (then German South-West Africa (Wikipedia)) to the Foreign Office in London is posted in Klausis Krypto Kolumne.
 It consists of 43 five-figure groups: "68195 71235 ...."